SRombauts/UEPlasticPlugin/README.md

 #### Create a new workspace & repository directly from Unreal

-Source Control Login window, to create a new workspace/a new repository, click on "Initialize workspace" (exemple of a cloud repository):
+Source Control Login window, to create a new workspace/a new repository, click on "Initialize workspace" (example of a cloud repository):
 ![Source Control Login window - create a new workspace on cloud](Screenshots/UE4PlasticPlugin-CreateWorkspaceCloud.png)

-Or on a server runing on localhost:
+Or on a server running on localhost:
 ![Source Control Login window - create a new workspace on localhost](Screenshots/UE4PlasticPlugin-CreateWorkspace.png)

 This creates an appropriate ignore.conf file, add all relevant files to source control (.uproject, Config & Content subdirectories) and can also do the initial commit automatically at the end.

-Wait for this to succeed before acception source control settings to not lock the UI & mess with the initialization!
+Wait for this to succeed before accepting source control settings to not lock the UI & mess with the initialization!
 ![Source Control Login window - checking files in source control](Screenshots/UE4PlasticPlugin-CheckinInProgress.png)

 #### Source Control settings